-- 1. If the 'getting up robot' makes contact with another robot which is not moving towards the fallen robot, then the fallen robot will be called for pushing.
-(Basically saying if the opposing robot has 'cleared' the area of the fallen robot, however the getup routine causes the contact, then the getting up robot should be penalized.) - 2.
-If during the getup another robot moves towards the fallen robot and makes contact with the fallen robot who is attempting a getup, then the upright robot will be penalized if none of the exceptions of Section 4.9.4 applies.
+- 1. If, during the getup, another robot moves towards the fallen robot and makes contact with the fallen robot who is attempting a getup, then the upright robot will be penalized if none of the exceptions of Section 4.9.1 apply. - 2.
+If the 'getting up robot' makes forceful contact with another robot (enough to destabilize it) where the standing robot is not moving towards the fallen robot, then the fallen robot will be called for pushing.
+(Basically saying if the opposing robot has 'cleared' the area of the fallen robot, however the getup routine causes the contact, then the getting up robot should be penalized.)

+4.9.4 Contact Between More Than 2 Robots